3.5.6 Other common provisions in court orders & agreements

 Orders setting a rate of child support for more than one child

 A court order that sets a rate of child support for more than one child should ideally state how much is payable for each of the children.
 In the absence of such a statement, the Registrar cannot apportion the amount between the children.
-When the court order or court registered agreement ends in relation to one or more of the children and the order does not specify an amount for each child, the Register will continue to reflect the full amount payable under that order or agreement.
+When the court order or court registered agreement ends in relation to one or more of the children and it does not specify an amount for each child, the Register will continue to reflect the full amount payable under that order or agreement.

 Example: An order states that $100 per week each for the 2 children of the marriage is payable making a total of $200 per week.
 The eldest child reaches 18 years of age and the liability is reduced to $100 per week.